megwilson8/Traffic-Light-Negotiation-/README.md

 How to run:

 Download all three files in this GitHub repository, TLNWithUnrealTestBench.slxc, detetorYOLO2, and AutoVrtlEnv.uproject.
 These three files are the simulink model, the yolov2 detector, and the unreal executable file for load shedding conditions.
 All additional files needed to run the project can be found on this One drive link https://uctcloud-my.sharepoint.com/:f:/g/personal/wlsmeg005_myuct_ac_za/EnvxSOyK-_5LvkLQAbFS7ScBS-vQ9cjmIyAmt8WAW08hcw?email=capstones%40mathworks.com&e=EJlbTh.
+This project uses the Traffic Light Negotiation with Unreal Engine Visualization project module which can be downloaded from simulink application. https://www.mathworks.com/help/driving/ug/traffic-light-negotiation-with-unreal-engine-visualization.html

+Toolboxes listed in this link https://www.mathworks.com/help/driving/ug/traffic-light-negotiation-with-unreal-engine-visualization.html.

 Steps:
 1. Open the Simulink model TrafficLightDecisionLogic.slx. ![Full Module](https://github.com/megwilson8/Traffic-Light-Negotiation-/assets/88933163/de30e896-77bd-43b2-92d0-2662399e95b4)